-On September 14, Benjamin Stancil, former secretary-treasurer of American Federation of Government Employees Local 451, was sentenced in U.S. District Court for the Eastern District of North Carolina to 120 days of home confinement and three years of probation for wire fraud against the Havelock (near New Bern), N.C.-based union.
-He also was ordered to pay $13,308 in restitution, a $2,500 fine and a $400 special assessment.
-Stancil had pleaded guilty in June to four-count information of wire fraud after being charged in February.
+On December 15, Jennifer Cruise, also known as Jenn Studebaker, former office manager for International Brotherhood of Electrical Workers Local 520, was sentenced in U.S. District Court for the Western District of Texas to three years of probation for embezzling funds from the Austin-based union.
+She also was ordered to pay restitution in the amount of $12,344 and a special assessment of $100.
+Cruise had pleaded guilty in October after being charged in August for stealing $12,750.
+The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

+On December 9, Scot McNamara, former financial secretary for International Association of Heat and Frost Insulators Local 34, pleaded guilty in U.S. District Court for the District of Minnesota to one count of embezzlement of $8,871 in funds from the St. Paul-based union.
+He had been indicted in July on four counts of embezzling $7,761.
 The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On December 9, Scot McNamara, former financial secretary for International Association of Heat and Frost Insulators and Allied Workers Local 133, was charged in U.S. District Court for the District of North Dakota with one count of embezzling $70,659 in funds from the Bismarck union, plus one count each of filing a false financial report and willfully concealing records.
-The charges follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 7, Pascale McAtee, former president of International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 161, was indicted in U.S. District Court for the Western District of Washington on one count of embezzling more than $80,000 in funds from the Everett (Snohomish County), Wash. union.
+McAtee also was indicted on three counts of making false statements in local financial records.
+The charges follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On September 7, Charles Nelson, former secretary-treasurer of the National Council of Security Police, pleaded guilty in U.S. District Court for the Eastern District of Washington to one count of embezzling more than $140,000 in funds from the Yakima, Wash.-based union federation.
-Scheduling is set for December.
-Nelson had been charged in April.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡